 What classifies consumer electronics?
 Some of the more popular CE items we see across our B-Stock marketplaces like Office Depot, Costco Wholesale Liquidation Auctions or CDW Liquidation Auctions include:

-Around 20% of consumer electronics purchases get returned to the retailer or manufacturer and the reasons may surprise you!
+Roughly 20% of consumer electronics purchases are returned to the retailer or manufacturer and the reasons may surprise you!
 The top two causes for returns include:

 The item is just too difficult to figure out how to use.
 Rather than utilizing customer support or reading the manual, many consumers will just give up and take the item back– even though there is nothing wrong with it.